rzzzwilson/hashtable/README.rst

     HASHTABLE h = HashCreate(64, hash, compare);

-You supply the size of the hashtable vector (64 elements in this case) as well as the to user-supplied functions, **hash()** and **compare()**.
+You supply the size of the hashtable vector (64 elements in this case) as well as the two user-supplied functions, **hash()** and **compare()**.
 You have to do this as the hashtable code knows nothing about your records as they are passed in as **void** pointers.

-The auxiliary functions have the following signatures:
+The compare function has the following signature:

 ::